Black History Speaker & Black Genealogy Specialist

 Paul helps people uncover the origins of their Caribbean family names.

-Live and online events inspire and empower family storytellers to build their narratives.
+Live and Zoom events inspire and empower family storytellers to build their narratives.

 Notify me of upcoming Ancestry Talks with Paul Crooks!